vgelinas/route-optimization-with-open-data/README.md

 - finally learn spark.

-Concretely, the current goals are:
+Concretely, the current goals are to:
-- create and maintain statistical models of transit over the TTC network;
+- create & maintain statistical distributions of transit over the TTC network, updating incrementally;
 - perform route optimization, which depends on time-of-day;
 - detect network anomalies and reroute around them.